TheLinuxEnthusiast/ecomm-aws-bluegreen/README.md

 ### Project setup

 **Prerequisites** : You'll need to create two ECR repositories in AWS, one for the frontend application and the other for the mariaDB backend.
-This will be needed before running as the container names have been hard coded into the task definition.
+This will be needed before running as the container names are referenced in the task definition.
 I'm also using a toggle file on S3 to persist the current state.
 This is simply a text file with the string "blue" or "green" which indicates the current deployment toggle.

 1. Clone the github repository.